 This will keep stress and strain from your neck.
 Take breaks every hour when you are working on something that is not natural.
 This will prevent overuse of the muscles.

 An active lifestyle is an important part of building a healthy spine.
 Aerobic exercise (such as walking, biking or swimming) increases blood flow to the muscles, ligaments and discs in your neck.
 Start off slowly working up to at least 30 minutes per day.

 Medications can be used periodically such as Ibuprofen but may result in long-term side effects.
 The Cleveland Clinic considers moist heat and cold compresses safe for either short- or long-term conditions of neck and shoulder pain.
 You should alternate 20 minutes of heat with 20 minutes with cold for a total of 40 minutes.

+Too many suffer from neck pain and reoccurring pain.
 Physical therapy and chiropractic adjustments can help keep the spine in balance.
 Your health care provider can offer the best options for your condition – concerning exercises, supplements and medications.
 Acupuncture is a form of traditional Chinese medicine (TCM) that involves the insertion of thin needles into the skin at strategic points.
 Though not of Western tradition, it has become an accepted treatment for managing pain.